bigmlcom/python/docs/index.rst

 Note that the ``add_path`` argument for the ``proportional`` missing strategy shows the path leading to a final unique node, that gives the prediction, or to the first split where a missing value is found.
+Other options are ``add_next`` which includes the field that determines the next split after the prediction node and ``add_distribution`` that adds the distribution that leads to the prediction.

 In classification models, the prediction is always the most frequent category amongst the ones that form the distribution in the predicted node.
 However, you